isomerpages/moe-woodlandssec/_wdl-experience/English.md

 >  Secondary 1

-* Effective communication enrichment that involves storytelling and social media presenting
+* Effective communication enrichment that involves storytelling, drama and social media presenting
 * Curated magazine with interesting articles for reading activities and discussions in class

 >  Secondary 2